xiaokai-wang/nginx_stream_upstream_check_module/README.md

         2.  *ssl_hello* sends a client ssl hello packet and receives the server ssl hello packet.

-        3.  *stream* sends a http request packet, receives and parses the http response to diagnose if the upstream server is alive.
+        3.  *http* sends a http request packet, receives and parses the http response to diagnose if the upstream server is alive.

         4.  *mysql* connects to the mysql server, receives the greeting